-How you can increase your benefits
+Table 3: How you can increase your benefits

-Feature Details Additional Voluntary AVCs are a way of topping up your NILGOSC pension and can be paid through the in-house AVC provider, Prudential.
-Contributions (AVCs) At retirement this fund may be used to provide additional pension and/or a lump sum.
-Alternatively, a member can transfer out their AVC fund to avail of 'Freedom and Choice' flexibilities e.g. drawdown pensions or taking lump sums directly from their fund from age 55.
-Shared Cost Additional Voluntary Contributions Your employer can agree to share the cost of any AVCs that you decide to purchase.
+Feature Details Additional Voluntary Contributions (AVCs) AVCs are a way of topping up your NILGOSC pension and can be paid through the in-house AVC provider, Prudential.
+At retirement this fund may be used to provide additional pension and/or a lump sum.
+Alternatively, a member can transfer out their AVC fund to avail of 'Freedom and Choice' flexibilities e.g. drawdown pensions or taking lump sums directly from their fund from age 55 .
+Shared Cost Additional Voluntary Contributions (does not apply to Councillors) Your employer can agree to share the cost of any AVCs that you decide to purchase.
 This is an employer discretion and you will need to check your employer's policy on this.
 Additional Pension Contributions (APCs) Members can pay APCs to purchase additional pension or to cover a period of absence.
 You can buy additional pension of £8,675 (2024/25 rates) per year.
 This figure will increase each April.
-Power of employing authority to award additional pension Your employer may award you up to a maximum of £8,675 (2024/25 rates) additional pension per year.
+Power of employing authority to award additional pension (does not apply to Councillors) Your employer may award you up to a maximum of £8,675 (2024/25 rates) additional pension per year.
 This is an employer discretion and you will need to check your employer's policy on this.